FAQs Blogs about Specific Procedures

 Which Australia Hospitals do you operate at in Melbourne?

-To improve patient-safety measures and excellent care from fully-qualified medical and surgical staff, our major plastic surgery procedures are performed at accredited Hospitals.
+We only operate at Accredited Hospitals.
+This improves patient-safety measures and excellent care from fully-qualified medical and surgical staff, our major plastic surgery procedures are performed at accredited Hospitals.

-Our Surgeons may operate at:
+Our Surgeons usually operate at:

 - St Vincent’s Private Hospital – Kew

 Which Anaesthetists do you use?

 Each Coco Ruby surgeon has a very small, select group of Anaesthetists for their procedures.
 Most of our anaesthetists have been with our surgeons for up to two decades.

 This results in a shorter anaesthetic with a lower chance of post-operative complications and better postoperative pain management.
 Where indicated, our Anaesthetists organise for Patient Controlled Analgesia devices to be implemented, for efficient post-operative pain management in the ward.

 All Anaesthetists are fully qualified and experienced in working in accredited hospitals.

 Choosing the Best Surgeon for Your Surgery – FAQs